skanderboudawara/local-spark-cluster/README.md

-# Spark Cluster Repository
+# Local Spark Cluster Repository

 ## Purpose

-This repository contains a Docker-based setup for a Spark cluster to run Python scripts.
+This repository contains a Docker-based setup for a Spark cluster to run Pyspark scripts.

 It offers a containerized Spark environment that allows users to run small Spark scripts locally for testing and verification purposes.